TTK4145/Project/testing_from_home.md

 Here are two possible ways of doing it:

  - Add disconnect (and packet loss, if you want) to your own networking code.
 Since the stop button is not in use, you could use that to trigger the network-problem effects.
- - Run one of the elevators in a virtual machine (like VirtualBox), then disconnect all networking to the virtual machine.
+ - Run one of the elevators in a virtual machine (like VirtualBox or Docker), then disconnect all networking to the virtual machine.
 Chances are that your virtual machine will be some other operating system than the host machine, so this is not always possible.
 The most common combination of a Windows host with some Linux VM running on VirtualBox seems to work nicely, with no extra configuration needed.
+ - Note for running with Docker: if you want to use `iptables` inside of a Docker container, you need to ensure that you use `--cap-add=NET_ADMIN` when running the container so that it has permissions to use `iptables`, otherwise it will give permissions denied, even as the root user of the container.
+   Be sure to create a network with `docker network create <network_name>`, and add all nodes that should communicate together to the same network with
+   `--network=<network_name>` when runnning the container with `docker run`.

+   `docker-compose`-note: since `--cap-add=NET_ADMIN` is not supported in [swarm mode](https://docs.docker.com/compose/compose-file/compose-file-v3/#cap_add-cap_drop)
+   it is not recommended to test the elevator with `docker-compose` in combination with `--scale SERVICE=NUM`, since you are unable to test packet loss, using a `docker-compose.yml` with one service for _each_ node would however work.

 Elevator hardware